AMEERKOTTA/Project-Predicting-Customer-Churn-for-a-Telecom-Company/README.md

 + Ease of Use: HTTP is a well-understood and widely used protocol.
 + Scalability: REST APIs are stateless, which makes scaling easier.
 + Flexibility: REST APIs can handle both real-time predictions (single or batch) and asynchronous processing.

+**Methods for REST API Model Deployment : -**

+There are several ways to deploy a model using a REST API, depending on your environment, requirements, and preferred tools:

++ Deploy Locally Using Python Frameworks (Flask or FastAPI)
++ Deploy on a Cloud Platform (AWS, Azure, GCP)
++ Containerize and Deploy Using Docker
++ Deploy in a Production-Ready Web Server (Gunicorn, Nginx)